andikanadi99/Ascend/README.md

 A: Press the trash icon next to the habit to remove it; this deletes all associated records permanently.

 **Q: How can I adjust reminder times?**
-A: Go to **Settings → Reminders** to customize when and how often Ascend nudges you.
+A: Go to **Settings → Reminders** to customize when and how often Ascento nudges you.

 ## Contact & Support
-If you need additional help, please email us at **support@ascendapp.app**.
+If you need additional help, please email us at **support@Ascentoapp.app**.
 We aim to respond within 24 hours.

 © 2025 Andika Yudhatrisna, Inc. All rights reserved.